Boris Johnson says ‘partygate’ untruths were honest mistake

 The committee will quiz Johnson in person on Wednesday afternoon about “partygate,” the scandal over gatherings in government offices in 2020 and 2021 that breached the government’s pandemic restrictions.
 Police eventually issued 126 fines over the late-night soirees, boozy parties and “wine time Fridays,” including one to Johnson, and the scandal helped hasten the end of his three years in office.

+Revelations about the gatherings sparked anger among Britons who had followed rules imposed to curb the spread of the coronavirus, unable to visit friends and family or even say goodbye to dying relatives in hospitals.

 When reports of the parties first emerged in late 2021, Johnson initially said that no rules had been broken.
-He later apologized and said there had been “misjudgments,” but still insisted that he believed he was attending work events, not parties.
+He later apologized and said there had been “misjudgments.”

-Johnson’s lawyers say the committee must show that Johnson intended to mislead the House, rather than doing so unintentionally.
+But in the 52-page dossier he said he “honestly believed” the five events he attended, including a sendoff for a staffer and his own surprise birthday party, were “lawful work gatherings.”

+”No cake was eaten, and no one even sang ‘Happy Birthday,’” he said of the June 19, 2020, celebration, for which he received a police fine.
+“The primary topic of conversation was the response to COVID-19.”

+Johnson said suggestions that people in government considered themselves to be “in a guidance-free bubble where the requirements we imposed on the rest of the country did not apply” could not be further from the truth.

+Johnson said he was assured by “trusted advisers” that no rules had been broken — assurances that turned out to be wrong.
+He said he was later “genuinely shocked” by the rule-breaking uncovered by police and by senior civil servant Sue Gray, who led an investigation into partygate.

-Johnson and his supporters also question the impartiality of Sue Gray, the senior civil servant who led an investigation into partygate, because she has now accepted a job as chief of staff to the leader of the opposition Labour Party.
+Johnson and his supporters have also questioned the impartiality of Gray because she has now accepted a job as chief of staff to the leader of the opposition Labour Party.

 If the committee finds Johnson in contempt, it could recommend punishments ranging from an oral apology to suspension or even expulsion from Parliament, or it could recommend no sanction at all.
 Any punishment would have to be approved by the House of Commons.